jaw42/jaw42.github.com/_posts/2013-08-29-xterm-intricacies.md

 the PRIMARY selection is used by default.
 To change this to CLIPBOARD, I've added one line above.
 Now, selecting text will put it straight into the clipboard for pasting into other programs.

+*Update*
+I've now moved away from Solarized theme, back to Molokai, so my colours have changed.
+Check my [dotfile](http://github.com/joshaw/dotifles) for more info.